valory-xyz/docs/docs/index.md

 # Autonolas Developer Documentation

-Welcome to the Autonolas Developer Documentation pages.
-These pages aim at providing in-depth, technical background about the [Autonolas Ecosystem](#the-autonolas-ecosystem).

 Autonolas' mission is to provide a foundation on which new types of autonomous applications can be built, which can:

 * Run continuously.